google/filament/README.md

 package `com.google.android.filament.android`.
 All you need to do is set a render callback on the helper and attach your `SurfaceView` or `TextureView` to it.
 You are still responsible for creating the swap chain in the `onNativeWindowChanged()` callback.

+### iOS

+See `ios/samples` for examples of using Filament on iOS.

+Filament on iOS is largely the same as native rendering with C++.
+A `CAMetalLayer` is passed to the `createSwapChain` method.
+At the moment, Filament for iOS only supports the Vulkan backend via MoltenVK.

 ## Generating C++ documentation